 The monthly price increase was higher than the historical average price change from May to June and, in fact, was the highest ever recorded for a May-to-June change.
 Factors are businesses reopening, mortgage payments are falling, and some sellers are more ready and eager to sell.
 Sales remain strong in a traditional off-season and this year looks promising across the region.

 For sellers in the California housing market, it is a good time to sell.
 A low inventory would keep the prices from falling.
-Sales Price to List Price ratio has been 100.1% in January 2021, which means homes are selling for almost at their asking prices.
+Sales Price to List Price ratio has been 102.2% in Mar 2021, which means homes are selling for almost at their asking prices.
 A seller would always prefer this ratio to be close to 100% or higher.
+Nearly 63% of the total homes were sold for more than their asking prices in March.

 For buyers in the California housing market, it is a good time to buy.
-Low-interest rates continue to fuel optimism for homebuying.
-The 30-year, fixed-mortgage interest rate averaged 2.74 percent in January, down from 3.62 percent in January 2020.
+Low interest rates continue to fuel optimism for homebuying.
+The 30-year, fixed-mortgage interest rate averaged 3.08 percent in March, down from 3.45 percent in March 2020, according to Freddie Mac.
+Interest rates still remain low giving buyers the purchasing power and home prices a boost.
+All of these factors have led the market to optimism in homebuyers.
 Recent forecasts from industry groups like Freddie Mac and the Mortgage Bankers Association have predicted that the average rate for a 30-year fixed mortgage could stay within the low 3% range well into 2021.
-Interest rates will remain low giving buyers the purchasing power and home prices a boost.
-All of these factors have led the market to optimism in homebuyers.

 Impact of COVID-19 on The California Housing Market (Summary)